orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   possibly custom-optimization USE flag or removed of that -march in build flag.
-The use of hardcoded flags can be result in an illegal instruction runtime error, perceived as offensive by some as vendor lock-in or as an undisclosed sponsored project by that vendor.
+The use of hardcoded flags can be result in an illegal instruction runtime error, perceived as offensive by some as vendor lock-in or as an undisclosed sponsored project by that vendor or fanboyism by the project.

 * The use of automagic for SIMD is unsupported.
 The package must be modified or ebuild changed to accommodate older architectures via cpu_flags_* USE flags.
 The build files may be modified to optionalize them.
-Again, these hardcoded SIMD flags may result in illegal instruction runtime error, or perceived as offensive by some as vendor lock-in or as an undisclosed sponsored project.
+Again, these hardcoded SIMD flags may result in illegal instruction runtime error, or perceived as offensive by some as vendor lock-in or as an undisclosed sponsored project or fanboyism by the project.

 # Ebuild organization